Shiva-DS24/Pychometrics/README.md

 8. A comprehensive pdf report can be generated using `analysis.export_report()` command.
 9. To obtain help about this library: `analysis.help()`, this will display available functions and their syntax.

+    The generated pdf file will be available in the working directory.

 ## Online Demo
-A working online demo is availabele <a href= "https://apps.odc.edu.om/pychometrics/">here</a>
+A minimal working online demo is available <a href= "https://apps.odc.edu.om/pychometrics/">here</a>

-The generated pdf file will be available in the working directory.

 ## Contributing
 If you would like to contribute to this project, you can fork the repository and send us a pull request.
 We welcome contributions!